-Senior Women’s Hockey training takes place every Tuesday evening from 7.30pm – 9.00pm and Thursday from 7.30pm-9.00pm at the Harriers pitch.
-The Senior team play in Division 7 in the upcoming 2020 – 2021 season.
-Please keep an eye on our facebook page for current updates.
+Senior Women’s Hockey training takes place every Tuesday evening from 8.00pm – 9.00pm at the Harriers pitch.
+The Senior team play in the Leinster League competitions.
+Please keep an eye on our Facebook page for current updates.
 Players aged 15 years are eligible to play senior hockey.

 Senior players are expected to help out with the running of the Junior Club fixtures, giving back ensures that our Club continues to grow.
 If you cannot make it is YOUR responsibility to swap and let the co-ordinator know of the changes.
 The new roster for helping will be put up shortly